 Clinching the title

-1990 - We secured our eighteenth and most recent League title, beating Queens Park Rangers 2-1 at Anfield thanks to an Ian Rush strike and a John Barnes penalty, after Roy Wegerle had put the visitors in front.
+1990 - We secured our eighteenth League title, beating Queens Park Rangers 2-1 at Anfield thanks to an Ian Rush strike and a John Barnes penalty, after Roy Wegerle had put the visitors in front.
 Recent reserves keeper Paul Harrison was our mascot that day!

 UEFA Cup glory